It’s Arizona’s Birthday! Here are 10 Fun Facts About the State

 6. Arizona Territory Dates Back to the 1800s

-7. Arizona has More Species of Rattlesnakes Than Any Other State
+7. Arizona has More Rattlesnake Species Than Any Other State

 Arizona is known for its desert landscape, which is home to a variety of wildlife, including an abundance of rattlesnakes.
-In fact, Arizona has more species of rattlesnakes than any other of the 50 U.S. states.
-There are more than 13 species of rattlesnakes in Arizona, which include the Western Diamondback, the Sidewinder, the Mojave Green, the Tiger, the Prairie and the Black-tailed rattlesnake.
+In fact, Arizona has more species of rattlesnakes than any other U.S. state.
+According to Arizona Game and Fish, there are more than 13 species of rattlesnakes in Arizona, including the Western diamondback, sidewinder, Mojave and black-tailed rattlesnakes.

 While Phoenix is sought out for its sunny climate, the desert city has seen snow on multiple occasions.
 The largest snowfalls ever recorded in Phoenix were both just an inch, which took place in 1933 and 1937.